 Nittany Valley Heritage Walk

 The Nittany Valley Heritage Walk represents an extraordinary opportunity to beautify Downtown State College through a distinctive, well-maintained footpath paved with engraved bricks telling the stories of thousands of Penn Staters, residents, and friends, while supporting cultural conservation including preservation and expansion of the Heister Street Inspiration Mural, which itself serves as a device for sharing the regional stories that make the Nittany Valley distinctive.
 In recognition of the critical importance of earned income, the Nittany Valley Heritage Walk was conceived in partnership with Michael Pilato, creator of the Inspiration Mural.
-Still in early development, the Nittany Valley Heritage Walk represents a ~$2 million dollar development opportunity that will generate funds to conserve the landmark Mural while allowing donors a means to “leave their mark” through engraved paver stones.
-The Nittany Valley Society is developing the Nittany Valley Heritage Walk as a programmatic commitment it will honor and maintain into perpetuity, and as a means to create the financial basis for perpetual operations from Centre Foundation endowment revenue.
+Still in early development, the Nittany Valley Heritage Walk represents a ~$2 million dollar development opportunity that generates funds to conserve the landmark Mural while allowing donors a means to “leave their mark” through engraved paver stones.

 As an oral companion to Nittany Valley Press’s storytelling purpose, The Nittany Valley Society sponsors live recitations from “The Legends of the Nittany Valley” for students, alumni, and residents.
 Henry W. Shoemaker’s classic American Indian legends not only pertain to the area, but also convey a sense of shared mythology and history that further The Nittany Valley Society’s mission to foster “a spirit of community across time” by providing common reference points and vocabulary that can further bind together diverse constituencies.